How to Have the Best Year-End Review

 How to run an effective year-end review with Fellow

-For teams that manage meetings, Fellow is the best tool to keep everyone organized, accountable, and on track!
-Kickstart your year-end review conversations by sending out a meeting agenda to managers and employees, which allows both parties to input their talking points such as accomplishments, goals, and ideas for new challenges.
+As an AI note taker, Fellow is the best tool to keep everyone organized, accountable, and on track during year-end reviews.
+Kickstart your conversations by sending out a meeting agenda to managers and employees, which allows both parties to input their talking points such as accomplishments, goals, and ideas for new challenges.
 If you’re not sure how to structure the meeting agenda, you can rely on Fellow’s AI generator tool to create one for you!

-During the call, you can open the agenda right in Google Chrome using Fellow’s browser extension, which keeps you distraction-free for the conversation.
+During the call, let Fellow’s AI note-taking record and summarize the meeting so that you can remain focussed.
 Fellow also lets you use automated follow-up reminders to add action items to your to-do lists after your meeting and helps you create a summary of the call (using AI!) to keep your reviews documented.

 Parting advice